Hessian-Free Distributed Bilevel Optimization via Penalization with Time-Scale Separation: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{istributed} bilevel optimization has attracted growing attention in recent years, driven by the increasing demand for large-scale, decentralized computation and its broad range of potential applications spans fields such as Stackelberg games \cite{fabiani2021local}, meta-learning \cite{MAML}, hyperparameter optimization \cite{bertrand2020implicit}, distributed min-max problems \cite{razaviyayn2020nonconvex,notarnicola2018duality}, and robot control \cite{wang2024imperative}.
-In distributed bilevel optimization, multiple nodes collaborate to solve a sum of local outer-level objectives, where these objectives depend on parameters typically determined by feasible solutions from other subproblems.
+\IEEEPARstart{D}{istributed} bilevel optimization (DBO) has attracted growing attention in recent years, driven by the increasing demand for large-scale, decentralized computation and its broad range of potential applications such as Stackelberg games \cite{fabiani2021local}, meta-learning \cite{MAML}, hyperparameter optimization \cite{bertrand2020implicit}, distributed minimax problems \cite{razaviyayn2020nonconvex,notarnicola2018duality}, multiple-agent coordination \cite{carnevale2024nonconvex}, and robot control \cite{wang2024imperative}.
+In distributed bilevel optimization, multiple nodes collaborate to minimize a sum of local outer-level objectives, where these objectives depend on parameters typically determined by feasible solutions to corresponding inner-level subproblems.
 These local objectives and computations are distributed across a network of nodes.
-The problem can be formulated as: $ \min_{x \in \mathbb{R}^n} \Phi(x) = \frac{1}{m}\sum_{i=1}^m f_i(x, y^*(x)) \; \text{s.t.} \; y^*(x) \in \mathcal{S}(x), $ where \( \mathcal{S}(x) = \arg\min_{y \in \mathbb{R}^r} g(x,y) \) represents the set of optimal solutions to the inner-level subproblem associated with the objective \( g(x,y) \) and $f_i: \mathbb{R}^n \times \mathbb{R}^r \rightarrow \mathbb{R}$ is only known by node $i$.
-This distributed bilevel framework provides a natural way to model interactions between different tasks and nodes in practical applications.
-For example, in energy management, to achieve an overall demand-supply balance, utility companies collaboratively set electricity prices \( x \) based on consumers' consumption patterns \( y \).
-Consumers, in turn, adjust their consumption decisions in response to these prices, forming a dynamic interaction between the two parties \cite{maharjan2013dependable}.
+The problem can be formulated as: $ \min_{x \in \mathbb{R}^n} \Phi(x) = \frac{1}{m}\sum_{i=1}^m f_i(x, y^*(x)) \; \text{s.t.} \; y^*(x) \in \mathcal{S}(x), $ where $f_i: \mathbb{R}^n \times \mathbb{R}^r \rightarrow \mathbb{R}$ is the outer-level objective known only to node $i$ and \( \mathcal{S}(x) = \arg\min_{y \in \mathbb{R}^r} g(x,y) \) represents the set of optimal solutions to the inner-level subproblem associated with the objective \( g(x,y) \).
+This distributed bilevel framework naturally models interactions between tasks and nodes in practical applications.
+For example, in energy management, utility companies set electricity prices \( x \) based on consumer consumption patterns \( y^*(x)\), while consumers adjust their consumption in response \cite{maharjan2013dependable}.